-Therefore, the contamination of the environment by pharmaceutical residues has raised concerns in recent years about their potential risks to aquatic organisms and human health.^{10,22-24} Studies have shown that biologically active pharmaceutical residues were persistent and accumulated in natural waters.
-In addition, since they are very water-soluble, most β-blockers were found to exist in nature largely in their ionized form at neutral pH, leading to their enhanced availability in the environment.25 Therefore, even at low concentrations, they can affect the life of aquatic species, such as fish, algae, invertebrates, and the ecosystem.15 For example, bisoprolol was classified as hazardous to the environment in the acute III category with $EC{10} = 3.6 \text{ mg/l}$ for the crustacean Daphnia similis.26 Also, the toxicity test on Daphnia magna showed that EC{50} values of atenolol and bisoprolol were above 100 mg/l.27 Moreover, the atenolol degradation products, such as ATE-152, ATE-238, and ATE-254, generated by photocatalysis, and ATE-301, formed by chlorination, were more toxic than the parent compounds.28 with mass spectrometry, including GC/MS, LC/MS, and LC/MS/MS.^{12,29-35} However, the GC analysis of β-blockers required long and tedious derivative steps.
+Therefore, the contamination of the environment by pharmaceutical residues has raised concerns in recent years about their potential risks to aquatic organisms and human health.
+10,22-24 Studies have shown that biologically active pharmaceutical residues were persistent and accumulated in natural waters.
+In addition, since they are very water-soluble, most β-blockers were found to exist in nature largely in their ionized form at neutral pH, leading to their enhanced availability in the environment.25 Therefore, even at low concentrations, they can affect the life of aquatic species, such as fish, algae, invertebrates, and the ecosystem.15 For example, bisoprolol was classified as hazardous to the environment in the acute III category with $EC{10} = 3.6$ mg/l for the crustacean Daphnia similis.
+26 Also, the toxicity test on Daphnia magna showed that EC50 values of atenolol and bisoprolol were above 100 mg/l.27 Moreover, the atenolol degradation products, such as ATE-152, ATE-238, and ATE-254, generated by photocatalysis, and ATE-301, formed by chlorination, were more toxic than the parent compounds.28 with mass spectrometry, including GC/MS, LC/MS, and LC/MS/MS. 12,29-35 However, the GC analysis of β-blockers required long and tedious derivative steps.
 Therefore, LC/MS/MS was considered the method of choice.
-For example, a comparative study of GC/MS and LC/MS/MS indicated that only the latter method allowed one to analyze extremely polar β -blockers, such as sotalol, because of an incomplete derivatization of the functional groups.36 Also, ultra-performance liquid chromatography-tandem mass spectrometry (UPLC-MS/MS) and liquid chromatography-quadrupole-linear ion trap mass spectrometry (LC-QLIT MS) were increasingly applied to identify and quantify βblockers at the ng/l level in environment.32 However, chromatographic methods are relatively expensive and time-consuming.
+For example, a comparative study of GC/MS and LC/MS/MS indicated that only the latter method allowed one to analyze extremely polar β-blockers, such as sotalol, because of an incomplete derivatization of the functional groups.36 Also, ultra-performance liquid chromatography-tandem mass spectrometry (UPLC-MS/MS) and liquid chromatography-quadrupole-linear ion trap mass spectrometry (LC-QLIT MS) were increasingly applied to identify and quantify βblockers at the ng/l level in environment.32 However, chromatographic methods are relatively expensive and time-consuming.
 In addition, the determination of β-blockers in environmental water is sometimes realized by multi-residue methods with different classes of compounds, which need optimization of many parameters during the analysis.

 Consequently, the determination of these drugs was essential for monitoring their fate in the environment.
 Thus, several sensitive analytical approaches have been developed to detect low levels of β -blockers.
-The most commonly used methods for the detection and quantification of pharmaceutical contaminants in wastewater and natural waters were chromatographic techniques combined
+The most commonly used methods for the detection and quantification of pharmaceutical contaminants in wastewater and natural waters were chromatographic techniques combined mination of β -blockers in pharmaceutical formulations, biological samples, and the environment.
+To rexample, Bakir et al. in 2018 determined atenolol in a pharmaceutical formulation by a fluorimetric method based on the atenolol quenching effect on the photoluminescence of gold nanoparticles (AuNPs).
+Also, Abdewelwahab et al. Studied the native fluorescence of bisoprolol and rosuvastatin in human plasma by spectrofluorimetry.

 In contrast, spectrofluorimetry presents several advantages.
 It is easier, less expensive, more sensitive, and less time-consuming than chromatographic methods, especially for fluorescent compounds like β -blockers.
-Therefore, several spectrofluorimetric methods were reported for the determination of β -blockers in pharmaceutical formulations, biological samples, and the environment.^{37-40} For example, Bakir et al. in 201838 determined atenolol in a pharmaceutical formulation by a fluorimetric method based on the atenolol quenching effect on the photoluminescence of gold nanoparticles (AuNPs).
-Also, Abdewelwahab et al.37 studied the native fluorescence of bisoprolol and rosuvastatin in human plasma by spectrofluorimetry.
+Therefore, several spectrofluorimetric methods were reported for the deter-